"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (21:26)

 Nice.
 You're pretty close.
 If we're within a factor of 50%, that is a win.
 So let's take $9.87 for the sake of this math.
-ACH is fairly cheap to process because they can be done in pretty large bulk batches.
+ACH is fairly cheap to process because it can be done in pretty large bulk batches.
 Checks are very expensive.
 We look at this report from the AFP in 2022—they said anywhere between $4 and $20 per check.
 And that's taking into account how much manual labor someone has to do, like sitting there stuffing checks in envelopes.

 Caleb (21:58)